Street Legal 2012 Yamaha HL500

 I started this project June 2011.
 As a vintage bike restorer and builder, this is sort of my tribute to the SuperMoto bikes that started it all, in the short lived 1979 series by ABC Wide World of Sports.
 This bike is just my personal version, that is similar to those bikes.
 This bike is intended to be street-able with full lighting.

 The frame is a Yamaha HL500 replica with frame and swing arm modifications in order to install a wider rear wheel.
-The frame was custom made for me by Frame Crafters.

 Aluminum triple tree with adjustable offset, custom made by Frame Crafters.